 show, hosted by Marianne Williamson, a popular New Age author that Oprah first launched to stardom in 1992.
 And not surprisingly, this New Age Bible has a little different message than the Christian one.
 In fact, A Course in Miracles directly explains how it intends to be a course in "mind training" and "thought reversal", specifically in how it upends and twists a great deal of what Jesus taught in the real Bible.
 This makes the Course more than just a daily fix of feel-good New Age nonsense; it's dangerous perversion of Biblical truths that Christians need to be wary of.
+The Course

 Like most “new” religions, the theology behind A Course in Miracles came through a set of supposed revelations that were captured in written form by a normal person who was responding to an “inner voice.”
 Not unlike the beginnings of Mormonism or the roots of Scientology, the Course came into existence as a solution to the “troubled times” that humanity was going through.
 In this case, the voice of Jesus supposedly spoke to a Professor of Medical Psychology at Columbia University by the name of Helen Schucman.
 As Schucman explained later, "The voice made no sound, but seemed to be giving me a kind of rapid inner diction which I took down in a shorthand notebook."